Locals

 I eventually realized that the reason why I was getting all the invasive species was because the birdseed was full of European seeds like Millet, sunflower—basically all the things that old world birds love.
 That was also why I kept getting crazy weeds in the bushes and in the yard.
 I switched birdseed.
 Not only did the mobs of invasive birds disappear and I got to see prettier birds like cardinals and goldfinches up close, but the amount of time I had to spend pulling weeds at our rental house significantly decreased.

 Then, we bought our first house and that kicked off a whole new round of carefully examining our new environment.
 For example, what’s that bush?
 It’s really pretty, and it’s got leaves and berries on it.
 Why does it have berries on it even though it’s the dead of winter?
 Why don’t the birds eat the berries?
-Let me just pull out my app--Ah, because the birds are smart and they’ve already figured out that the berries and leaves from this
+Let me just pull out my app--Ah, because the birds are smart and they’ve already figured out that the berries and leaves from this invasive heavenly bamboo bush are toxic to basically everyone.
+And we should get rid of it immediately before the toddler tries to put it in her mouth or feed it to the dog.

 As my kid has grown from baby to pre-schooler, she’s gotten extremely perceptive.
 She notices everything, and it feels like I’m getting pelted with questions all the time.
 Although it drives me insane on the days when all I want to do is listen to a podcast about murder while she plays in the park, they’re sometimes really good questions that we should be asking ourselves.